atimpone/aws-foundation-journey/1-dev-environments/2-1-create-master-aws-account.md

 See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions.

+## 6. Set Alternate Contacts

+Using the root user, set the Alternate Contacts for your account so that notifications of billing, operations, and security events are routed to the proper teams.
+As a best practice, you can use email distribution lists so that notifications are set to multiple people in the same team.

+Access [Account  Settings](https://console.aws.amazon.com/billing/home?#/account) in the AWS Management Console to set the Alternate Contacts.

-## 6. Create an IAM user for Administrative Bootstrap Purposes
+## 7. Create an IAM user for Administrative Bootstrap Purposes

 ---
 **Review Note: Is creating a admin bootstrap user necessary?**